PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 17:46:36
+Last updated: 2024-04-13 17:47:12
-Random Quote: In commemoration of Barney's induction into the "Hall of Game", this tie, worn on the seventh night of his perfect week, is hereby retired. - Lily Aldrin
+Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler